Varun203420/Basketball-Fantasy-AI-Analyzer/docs/design.md

 We're building an AI assistant that helps fantasy basketball managers draft, pick up players, and evaluate trades.
 A deterministic stats engine does the math; an LLM agent reasons over its output and explains recommendations in plain language.

 Primary user: us and our league-mates.
-Target: usable for 2026–27 season drafts in October, with pickups and trades added during the season.
+Target: usable for our Oct 1 draft, with pickups and trades added during the season.

 ## Goals and scope

-The MVP is a draft assistant for one league format, usable in a real draft this October.
+The MVP is a draft assistant for our league, usable in the real draft on Oct 1.

 **MVP (in scope)**